Amendment 23 FAQs

 Unfortunately, because of the economic downturn and Colorado’s resulting budget crisis, Amendment 23 was not fully implemented through 2011.
 Seeking ways to cope with falling revenues, the legislature reinterpreted Amendment 23 in a way that “allowed” them to cut education funding for three years through a mechanism called the negative factor (see more below).
-The funding level approved by the legislature for the 2014-15 school year is fully $900 million below what is required under the traditional and, we believe, correct reading of Amendment 23.
+The funding level approved by the legislature for the 2015-16 school year is fully $855 million ($1,000 per pupil) below what is required under the traditional and, we believe, correct reading of Amendment 23.
 In the years since the negative factor was implemented, schools have been denied over $5.1 billion in funding.

 What does Amendment 23 do?